alexwlchan/ideas-for-inclusive-events/src/_ideas/photography-opt-out.md

 It stands out in a crowd, and makes it clear if you’ve accidentally snapped somebody who ddin’t want their picture taken.
 Ideally it should be visible at a distance, and to somebody who's colour blind.

+Flash photography is a particular issue for some people (e.g. with epilepsy).
+It's also distracting if you're on stage and a flash goes off at the back of the room!
+You may want extra opt-outs for that; I know a few people who learnt that the hard way.

 If you have children at your event (e.g. a young coder's workshop), give them all the "don't photograph me" lanyard to avoid red tape around photographing children.

 <figure>